AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The temporal delimiter OBU, if present, SHOULD be removed when transmitting, and MUST be ignored by receivers.

+Tile list OBUs are not supported.
+They SHOULD be removed when transmitted, and MUST be ignored by receivers.

 If a sequence header OBU is present in an RTP packet and operating_points_cnt_minus_1 > 0 then for any number i where 0 <= i < operating_points_cnt_minus_1 the following MUST be true: (operating_point_idc[i] & operating_point_idc[i+1]) == operating_point_idc[i+1].

 A sender MAY produce a sequence header with operating_points_cnt_minus_1 = 0 and operating_point_idc[0] = 0xFFF and seq_level_idx[0] = 0.
 In such case, seq_level_idx[0] does not reflect the level of the operating point.